ramanagali/Interview_Guide/Datastructures_Alogrithams.md

     - if n=8  & 3 iterations, log 8 = 3 => O(log(n))
     - Access, Insert, Search adn Delete  = Θ(log(n))
     - delete process
       - if bst not empty => search for node => check node children
-      - delete node with children 0, search L&R for node and delete
+      - delete node with children 0; simpley delete it
-      - delete node with children 1, delete parent, move child to up (child will replace parent)
+      - delete node with children 1, replace with its child value then delete child
       - delete node with children 2, replace largest value from left subnodes or smallest value from right subnodes
     - **Breadth first search**
       - level0, level1, level2(left to right), leve3(left to right)